Find and fix writing mistakes instantly

+Think you’ve mastered examples of subordinating conjunctions?
 Now that you’ve seen an example of a conjunction, why not take a quick break?
-Here’s a helpful plagiarism checkerto help you spot potentially troublesome text.
+Check in with a friend to get the hang of subordinating conjunction examples and continue reading.
+Here’s a helpful plagiarism checker to help you spot potentially troublesome text.
 Use it to double-check your next writing assignment!
 There’s also a tool that can create citations in MLA format.
 Once you check these tools out, let’s move on to correlative conjunction examples.

 What’s an example of a conjunction that’s correlative?
 This group contains connecting words like either/or, both/and, and so/as.
 Are you noticing something unique about this group of words?
 Yes, the words in this list come in pairs.
 They work together to help you connect ideas in a sentence.

 - You can either have chocolate or vanilla ice cream, but not both.

 - Either you go to bed or you’re grounded for a month!